 When a trucker is involved in an accident, they radio their dispatcher.
 The dispatcher then gets the trucking company’s lawyers and investigative team to the trucking accident site within an hour, sometimes even before the police, tow trucks, ambulance, or fire trucks arrive.
 Their team immediately starts to survey the scene and look for any evidence that can somehow pin the fault of the accident on you.

 If the large company you will be facing in court is legally defending their case within an hour of the accident, shouldn’t you be too?
-Call an Orange County truck accident lawyer to help you preserve the evidence and protect your side of the case.
+Call an Orange County truck collision lawyer to help you preserve the evidence and protect your side of the case.
 It is important to be proactive to ensure that you receive fair compensation.

 Damages are the award granted to the party in order to compensate them for a loss or injury.
 Doctor’s visits, time lost from work, property damage, and pain and suffering are all examples of expenses for which you can be compensated.
 Some of these costs, like medical bills, are easy to calculate while others are less concrete.
 Hiring an experienced truck accident attorney in Orange County can help maximize your claim to help rebuild your life.

 Pain and suffering isn’t an easy thing to measure, so the court will instead use a “pain multiplier” to come up with a number.
 The pain multiplier will be used in a formula to calculate an appropriate amount of compensation for your pain and suffering.